Introducing Aurora PowerGXND

 With a PowerGXND variable GND filter, all you need is one filter.
 You just rotate the filter until you get your desired result, it is truly that easy.

 The PowerGXND is a continuously variable without fixed value limitations.
 This is very useful for videographers where post-processing is difficult and time-consuming.

 The Aurora PowerGXND is based on the innovative PowerXND 2000 filter family we introduced in 2016.

-Schott B 270® i Ultra-White Glass and high quality polarization film are used in the construction of the PowerGXND filter.
-With multi-layer nano coatings applied, these filters are capable of answering the demands of 4k videos and modern high density sensors.
+Schott B 270® i Ultra-White Glass and a high-quality polarization film are used in the construction of the PowerGXND filter.
+With multi-layer nano coatings applied, these filters are capable of answering the demands of 4k videos and modern high-density sensors.

 As avid landscape photographers, we understand these filters are used in outdoor in places where it could be dusty, dirty, and wet.

 Just like our PowerXND 2000 and PowerND filters, the PowerGXND filters feature the multi-layer nanocoatings.
 These coatings are applied to the glass surfaces on both sides of the filter.
 Perfluoropolyethers (PFPE) are used as hydrophobic and oleophobic coating agent so the filter surfaces are able to repel water, soil, and dirt.

 We introduced a hard stop for the PowerGXND filters.
 A filter can only rotate between minimum and maximum without overshooting the functioning range.
 This was a highly demanded feature, especially for video usage.

 The hard stop is elegantly implemented to maintain the already thin frame profile as in the original PowerXND 2000 filter design.